Zeta and Fredholm determinants of self-adjoint operators: The Fredholm determinant and the -determinant

 The value at zero is the best we can obtain from the heat expansion (\cf Proposition \ref{Prop-Zetadeterminant}).
 The $\zeta$-regularized determinant will not only depend on the heat expansion.
 However, the asymptotic expansion of the Fredholm determinant delivers sufficient information to obtain the derivative of the $\zeta$-regularized determinant.
 In \cite{Fri}, the constant term of the asymptotic expansion of the Fredholm determinant as $\Re z \to \infty$ is determined for an elliptic differential operator, and it is equal to minus the logarithm of the $\zeta$-regularized determinant of the operator.
 A similar result for a self-adjoint operator in Hilbert space with trace class resolvent is proved in \cite[pag.
 3439]{HLV17}.
 Theorem \ref{Theo-Main} provides an extension of these results as we see in the next corollary.

-The equation \Eqref{Eq-Fredholm00term} and \eqref{Eq-Fredholm01term} can be compared with \cite[Proposition 2.6]{Spr06}.
-Spreafico assumes the asymptotic expansion of the Fredholm operator and concludes this equation. \begin{corollary} Let $L$ be a self-adjoint bounded below operator in the Hilbert space $\calH$ satisfying \Eqref{eq-BoundedBelow} and \eqref{eq-Schatten}.
+\begin{corollary} Let $L$ an invertible self-adjoint bounded below operator in the Hilbert space $\calH$ satisfying \Eqref{eq-BoundedBelow} and \eqref{eq-Schatten}.
 Furthermore assume that $L$ has discrete dimension spectrum as defined in Def. \plref{p.DDS} and that the $\zeta$-function of $L$ is regular at $0$ and has at most simple poles in $s=1, \ldots, p-1$.
 Then the logarithm of the Fredholm determinant of $I+z\cdot L^{-1}$ has an asymptotic expansion as follows

 In particular\footnote{The first two equalities of \Eqref{Eq-Fredholm00term} and \eqref{Eq-Fredholm01term} were proved in \cite[Proposition 2.6]{Spr06} assuming the asymptotic expansion of $\log\det_p(I+z\cdot L^{-1})$ as $z\to \infty$.},